message/iata/KY.md

 Published 19.07.2021
-1. Until 15 September 2021, passengers are not allowed to enter.
+1. Passengers are not allowed to enter.
 This does not apply to:
 - nationals and residents of Cayman Isl.;
 - brothers, sisters, parents, grandparents or fiances of residents of Cayman Isl.;